+- 1. Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships:

+- Emergency Responders

+- Regional BOCES

+- District Consultants

+- 2. Training for school staff working in an incident control capacity may include:

+- a.
+Individual and group de-escalation techniques

+- b.
+Non-violent conflict resolution skills and

+- c.
+Peer mediation

+- 3. All schools have a range of programs to promote a positive school climate and positive youth development.
+Principles of civility and responsible citizenship are also integrated throughout the pre-k-Grade 12 curriculum.
+The following programs are a sample of the programs implemented to address behaviors and risk factors that can lead to violence:

+- RTI (Response to Intervention) and PBIS (Positive Behavioral Interventions & Supports)

+- Rethink social and emotional growth

+- Peer Mediation

+- Child Lures

+- BEST Buddies

+- Character Education

+- SADD (Students Against Destructive Decisions)

-- 1. Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - District Consultants - 2.
-Training for school staff working in an incident control capacity may include: - a.
-Individual and group de-escalation techniques - b.
-Non-violent conflict resolution skills and - c.
-Peer mediation - 3.
-The District may provide de-escalation techniques and nonviolent conflict resolution training to other staff annually.
-Each building has some staff trained in nonviolent conflict resolution. - 4.
-Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 5.
-Procedures relating to building security including utilization of staff and security equipment are as follows:12 - 1.
+- 4. The District may provide de-escalation techniques and nonviolent conflict resolution training to other staff annually.
+Each building has some staff trained in nonviolent conflict resolution.

+5. Training may be available during staff development sessions, on conference days and via on-demand web-based training modules.

+- 6. Procedures relating to building security including utilization of staff and security equipment are as follows:12 - 1.
 All authorized staff members are expected to carry their classroom/office keys/swipe cards at all times. - 2.
 All staff members are expected to wear District-issued photo identification badges. - 3.
 After the designated start time of the school day, each school will be appropriately secured. - 4.
-All visitors must report to each campus' or building's designated single point of entry and sign in before proceeding further into the building. - 5.
+All visitors must report to each building's designated single point of entry and sign in before proceeding further into the building. - 5.
 All contractors assigned to work in any building must first be authorized by the Facilities Department to receive an identification badge, which must be visible at all times when workers are on school property.
 All deliverables and delivery personnel must first be authorized by the Facilities Department, prior to delivery.
 An exception for regular food service delivers may be made after the vendor has been authorized for the school year.